riscv-software-src/riscv-isac/docs/source/parallel_cov.rst

     riscv_isac --verbose info coverage -d -t add-01.log --parser-name c_sail --decoder-name internaldecoder -o coverage.rpt --sig-label begin_signature end_signature --test-label rvtest_code_begin rvtest_code_end -e add-01.elf -c dataset.cgf -c rv32i.cgf -x 32 -l add --procs 3

+The above command partitions the supplied CGF file into three different sets based on the coverlabels.
+Three processes would be spawned and are supplied with a part of the partitioned CGF file dictionary.
+Each of the processes are asynchronously supplied with ``instructionObject`` objects via independent queues.
+The processes compute coverage independently against the decoded ``instructionObject`` with its own set of coverlabels and its respective coverpoints.
+The updated cgf dictionary and coverpoint hit statistics are relayed back to the main process through a queue.
+The cgf dictionary and the statistics are merged before continuing further.

 The default number of processes spawned is 1